Assassin's Creed Revelations: Gameplay

 Assassin's Creed: Revelations is an action-adventure, stealth game set in an open world environment and played from a third-person perspective.
 The game features three distinct protagonists: Ezio Auditore, Altaïr Ibn-LaʼAhad, and Desmond Miles.
 When playing as Ezio or Altaïr, the game retains the series' standard gameplay formula, consisting of a mixture of combat, stealth, and exploration.
-While the base gameplay remains virtually unchanged from the previous title, Assassin's Creed: Brotherhood, Revelations does add several new features; most notably, the "Hookblade," which acts as a replacement for Ezio's traditional dual Hidden Blade (which is broken at the beginning of the game).
+While the base gameplay remains virtually unchanged from the previous title, Assassin's Creed: Brotherhood, Revelations does add several new features; most notably, the "Hookblade," which acts as a replacement for Ezio's second Hidden Blade (which is broken at the beginning of the game).
 The Hookblade is intended to facilitate traversal and compensate for Ezio's old age, allowing him to climb buildings much faster and reach further ledges.
 It can also be used to jump over large gaps and access ziplines across the environment.
 Reportedly, the Hookblade speeds up navigation by around 30 percent.
 The Hookblade also has applications in combat, allowing for new moves such as grabbing and yanking enemies for a combo attack.

-The main protagonist, Ezio, can use the hookblade to access ziplines across the environments and perform air assassinations on enemies.
-The hookblade is one of the new features introduced in Revelations.
+Ezio using the Hookblade to access a zipline and air-assassinate an enemy.
+The Hookblade is one of the new features introduced in Revelations.

 Another new aspect of the game is bomb crafting.
 Introduced early on in the story, this mechanic allows Ezio to experiment with different shells and ingredients to create bombs with various effects, such as smoke to distract guards or lethal explosions that can take out large groups of enemies.
 There are around 15 different bomb variations in the game, although only three can be equipped at any given time.

 Revelations is primarily set in the city of Constantinople during the rise of the Ottoman Empire.
 It is similar in size to Rome from Brotherhood, and just like it, it can be renovated by purchasing different stores, such as armories, book shops, and apothecaries.
 Doing so not only grants Ezio access to that store's services, but also increases the passive income generated by the city, which is deposited in the bank and must be collected regularly.
-The player can also renovate several of Constantinople's landmarks, like the Galata Tower, Hagia Sophia, and the Topkapı Palace, to increase their income.
+The player can also renovate several of Constantinople's landmarks, like the Galata Tower, Hagia Sophia, and the Topkapı Palace, to increase their overall income.
 Other locations visited during the story include Masyaf and Cappadocia.